Creating a more connected, accessible, and inclusive future for NSW

 When web content is not accessible, people can’t do what they need to do, whether it be accessing information or services.
 This poor digital experience leaves people frustrated and at a disadvantage.
 The situation becomes even more critical in times of hardship or crisis.

-This is why the OneCX Program emphasises continuous improvement to accessibility on nsw.gov.au.
+This is why the OneCX Program emphasises continuous improvement to accessibility on nsw.gov.au, by embedding accessibility into our ways of working and making it every team member's responsibility.

 Turning our vision into reality